 Lion and woman and the Lord knows what.

-In the first stanza of this piece the speaker begins by stating that he has been searching, in “vain” for something to write about.
-There are no “theme[s]” which come into his mind that seem to satisfy the longing he has to write good poetry.
+In the first stanza of this piece, the speaker begins by stating that he has been searching, in “vain” for something to write about.
+There are no “theme[s]” which comes into his mind that seems to satisfy the longing he has to write good poetry.
 This quest has been an ongoing one.
 For “six weeks or so” he has been doing everything he can to inspire himself.